Good things come in small packages

 NZ’s first Academy Awards® accredited festival

-Yes – you read that correctly.
 The Academy of Motion Picture Arts and Sciences granted Show Me Shorts Oscars®-qualifying status in 2012.
 The first film festival in New Zealand to achieve this.
 It means the winners of our top two awards each year (Best Film and Best International Film) are eligible to enter their short films into the Academy Awards®.
 Our ability to provide a pathway to the Oscars® is a great acknowledgement of the high quality of films in our programme.
-It’s also amazing for the short film makers – enabling more exposure and credibility for talented writers, directors, producers, cast and crew.
+For short film makers this enables us to provide more exposure and credibility for talented writers, directors, producers, cast and crew.

 Show Me Shorts is a competitive festival, with a range of awards and prizes.
 Respected and experienced judges from the film industry help decide the winners, with creativity, cinematic films and original vision being strong factors they look for.